sb43/debrowser/README.md

 selection.
 If you are going to change any of the parameters on the left, please make sure to re-click the 'Submit!' button to update the graphs.
-You can also change which type of dataset to use within the main plots by selecting from the drop down dataset box (Figure 12).
-Additionally, you can further filter these datasets by typing in the genes of interest, or regex for specific genes, to search for those specific genes within the dataset (Figrue 13).
+You can also change which type of dataset to use within the main plots by selecting from the drop down dataset box (Figure 13).
+Additionally, you can further filter these datasets by typing in the genes of interest, or regex for specific genes, to search for those specific genes within the dataset (Figrue 14).
-All of these filtration options can be located on the left side panel which will also change based on the plot or dataset you wish to view/manipulate (Figure 14).
+All of these filtration options can be located on the left side panel which will also change based on the plot or dataset you wish to view/manipulate.
 It's also worth noting that the plots are resizable as well as downloable.

 ![*Main scatter plot.*](https://i.imgur.com/2UjGH4G.png 'scatterplot')